mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/adding-view-elements.md

  + Image
  + Link

-## DdsContextMenu
+## Context Menu

 A [DdsContextMenu](/reference/asna-qsys-expo/expo-tags/dds-context-menu-tag-helper.html) is a convenient way of adding *contextual* menu-option listings (near input-capable fields) to execute **actions**.
 The *context* menu is presented as a  [☰ Hamburger button](https://en.wikipedia.org/wiki/Hamburger_button) in its *closed state*.

 To open the menu, the user clicks the **☰** button (using the left-mouse button or a finger *tap*).
 The list of available actions is presented in a pop-up window.
 Any action can be selected from the listing using the left-mouse button (or finger *tap*), or, to *collapse* the menu back to the [☰ Hamburger button](https://en.wikipedia.org/wiki/Hamburger_button) the user may click on any record - in an area outside the menu -.

-### DdsMenuOption
+### Context Menu Option

 Each of the available *actions* in a [DdsContextMenu](/reference/asna-qsys-expo/expo-tags/dds-context-menu-tag-helper.html), is specified with a
 [DdsMenuOption](/reference/asna-qsys-expo/expo-tags/dds-menu-option-tag-helper.html) tagHelper.

 An *action* is described by a group of properties, allowing execution to:

 1. *Change* the value of an existing field on the page.
-Optionally setting the *row,col* values for the virtual legacy application cursor-location, to allow the program that executed this DisplayPage to test the *current* current cursor-location to conditionally execute logic code.
+Optionally setting the *row,col* values for the virtual legacy application cursor-location, to allow the program that executed this DisplayPage to test the *current* cursor-location to conditionally execute logic code.
 2. *Push* an [AidKey](/reference/asna-qsys-expo/expo-model/aid-key.html) to submit the page.
 3. Combination of *(1)* and *(2)* above to *Change* a field and then *Push* an [AidKey](/reference/asna-qsys-expo/expo-model/aid-key.html) to submit the page.